Contrastive Multi-document Question Generation

 { \textbf{Role of $\dneg$ by visualizing $w$, $v$, and $z$: }} Figures~\ref{gradual} and~\ref{selective} show that our model MSCQG learns to gradually penalize $\dneg$ as it sequentially generates words that are more grounded on $\dpos$.
 Notice the roughly uniform weights across $\dpos$ but increasing penalization weights across $\dneg$, in decoding time.

 $\eta$, which is controlled by the $z$, is learned to encourage, rather than discourage, certain words during decoding.
+The displayed $\dneg$ weights $v$ are multiplied by the dampening factor $-\eta(z)$ for interpretation purposes, thus it does not necessarily sum to 1, see equation~\ref{common_pi}.
 We observe that words that are not semantically distinguishing between $\dpos$ and $\dneg$, are encouraged by the coordinator to maintain readability.
 For example, the weights of the word \emph{of} is mostly non-negative, whereas weights for other words are mostly negative.
 This indicates that the coordinator learns to selectively activate/suppress decoding of certain words by coordinating information from $\dpos$ and $\dneg$.

 { \textbf{Human judgments:}} Table~\mbox{\ref{human-eval-exp1}} shows that our model significantly outperforms the strong baseline in every aspect.
-The results are statistically significant as marked, drawn from the large number of evaluations.
 Furthermore, we draw a more favorable conclusion toward our model-generated questions when compared against the \emph{oracle} questions than from the automatic metrics, which are approximate yet reasonable metrics.
 The pairwise agreement between judges is 54\% $\pm$ 1\%.
 The Cohen's Kappa score is 0.19 $\pm$ 0.01.
 Note that this is a reasonable number given the \textit{``same''} or ambiguous option in pairwise comparisons. $Ranker$ achieves a relatively high Pearson correlation of 0.6 with respect to human evaluation.
-For details, see SM.
+For details, see Appendix.